-Most traditional IRA-owning households with rollovers (84 percent) had multiple reasons for rolling over the accumulations from their employer-sponsored retirement plans to traditional IRAs (Figure 5).22 For example, 64 percent did not want to leave assets with their former employer, and 61 percent said they wanted to consolidate assets.
-Sixty-two percent said they wanted to preserve the tax treatment of the savings.
-Fifty-four percent of traditional IRA-owning households with rollovers wanted more investment options.
-Forty-three percent kept their assets with the same financial services provider when they rolled over assets, and 40 percent rolled over to change financial services providers.
-Twenty-eight percent were told by a financial adviser to roll over, and 30 percent thought it was easier to roll over to an IRA than into their new employer's plan.
+Most traditional IRA-owning households with rollovers (84 percent) had multiple reasons for rolling over the accumulations from their employer-sponsored retirement plans to traditional IRAs (Figure 5).22 For example, 66 percent did not want to leave assets with their former employer, and 61 percent said they wanted to consolidate assets.
+Fifty-nine percent wanted more investment options.
+Fifty-seven percent said they wanted to preserve the tax treatment of the savings.
+Forty-three percent of traditional IRA-owning households with rollovers kept their assets with the same financial services provider when they rolled over assets, and 41 percent rolled over to change financial services providers.
+Thirty percent were told by a financial adviser to roll over, and 27 percent thought it was easier to roll over to an IRA than into their new employer's plan.
 Forty-four percent reported that they were required to take all of their money out of their former employer's plan.

 Rollovers often are primarily used to consolidate retirement assets.
-When traditional IRA-owning households that chose to roll over assets were asked to identify the primary reason for the rollover, 22 percent said they did not want to leave the assets with their former employer, and 22 percent said they wanted to consolidate assets (Figure 5).
+When traditional IRA-owning households that chose to roll over assets were asked to identify the primary reason for the rollover, 22 percent said they did not want to leave the assets with their former employer, and 21 percent said they wanted to consolidate assets (Figure 5).